mike-oralogic/MyDevOpsLab/README.md

 # MyDevOpsLab
-To crate a CI/CD pipeline
+To create a CI/CD pipeline